NightHawkHSI/TexForge/README.md

 ## Requirements

 - Windows 10 / 11 (Win32 features used)
-- `texconv.exe` (DirectXTex) — required for DDS output.
+- `texconv.exe` (DirectXTex) â€” required for DDS output.
 For GPU acceleration, provide a compatible `texconv_gpu.exe` binary and enable GPU mode in the UI.
 - Python 3.x + Pillow to run from source (or use the standalone executable built from this repo)

 ## Quick start